 Science Newsline, April 12.
 Mayo, ASU program helps mothers in medical professions lower stress.

-Camden Wealth, UK, Feb 24.
-Poor little rich kids: How mental health is affecting next generation.
+Campden Wealth, UK, Feb 24.
+Poor little rich kids: How mental health is affecting the next generation.

-KJZZ Public Radio, Jan 17, 2017.
-Families should spend more time teaching kids kindness.
+KJZZ Public Radio, (podcast) Jan 17.
+Research: Families should spend more time teaching kids kindness.

-Southern California Public Radio (audio), Jan 11, 2017.
-Moms of middle schoolers have it hardest.
+Southern California Public Radio (podcast), Jan 11.
+Why moms of middle schoolers have it hardest.

 Bloomberg Businessweek.
 Nov.
 21. Affluenza Anonymous: Rehab for the young, rich, and addicted.

 Wilton Bulletin, Oct 9.
 The serious risks affluent teens face.

 The New York Times, Sept.
 26. When a spouse dies, resilience can be uneven.

 KJZZ Public Radio,Sept.
 20. Why our resilience may rely more on relationships than personal fortitude.